SeifHamada/SeifHamada/README.md

 ## Hi there 👋 i'm Seif Hamada

-🎓 Computer Science (AI) student at University of Herfordshire 💻 Passionate about Artificial Intelligence, Software Development, and Problem Solving
+🎓 Computer Science (AI) student at the University of Hertfordshire
+💻 Passionate about Artificial Intelligence, Software Development, and Problem Solving

 🌱 Currently expanding my knowledge in computer science while building projects and improving my problem-solving skills.

-🛠️ Completed **CS50x**, **CS50p** and **The 100 Day Bootcamp**.
+🛠️ Completed **CS50x**, **CS50P**, and **The 100 Days of Code Python Bootcamp**

-📈 I enjoy combining discipline from sports (boxing) with my approach to coding & learning.
+📈 I enjoy combining discipline from sports (boxing) with my approach to coding and learning.

 💡 Open to internships and collaboration on AI or software-related projects.

 ## 🛠️ Skills